BackEndTea/Blog/_posts/2018-06-10-test-your-tests-are-testing.md

 $ vendor/bin/infection --threads=4 --min-msi=70 --only-covered --filter="${INFECTION_FILTER}" --ignore-msi-with-no-mutations
 ```

-This will only run infection against changed files that differ from the last successfull commit on this branch, or master if there is none, in the `src` folder.
+This will only run infection against changed files that differ from the last successful commit on this branch, or master if there is none, in the `src` folder.
 The `--ignore-msi-with-no-mutations` flag causes us to not error on min msi when we have 0 mutations.